-After the failed attempt to convice Red Arrow of their friendship, Wally returned home to his house.
+After the failed attempt to convince Red Arrow of their friendship, Wally returned home to his house.
 Artemis greeted him, and tried to console him.
-Wally remembered that it's Valentines Day for the first time in five years and Artemis prepared a new stockful of food for their refrigerator as a gift.
+Wally remembered that it's Valentines Day for the first time in five years and Artemis prepared a new stock full of food for their refrigerator as a gift.
 Wally hugged Artemis, but she could tell he was still worried about Roy.
 Wally called him a lost cause.

 Video Games and Board Games